znschaffer/site/src/index.md

 ## Life Facts!

+- I have been writing and producing and living off of my music for most of my adult life.
+You can learn more about my musical endeavours [here](./music).

-- I am a twenty-seven year old computer science student at [North Seattle College](https://northseattle.edu)
+- I am a twenty-seven years old

 - I was born in Seattle, grew up in Bellevue, and have [lived in many places](./travels)!

-- I have been writing and producing music for most of my adult life.
-You can learn more about my musical endeavours [here](./music).
+- I am currently a computer science student at [North Seattle College](https://northseattle.edu)

 - I enjoy working on [projects](./projects) and learning new skills.

-- My partner, [Xinrui](https://xinrui.work), is an extremely talented and lovely individual
+- My partner, [Xinrui](https://xinrui.work), a fellow creative turned tech-worker, shares a small, but cozy, space with me and our cat Cleo in Capitol Hill

 ## Whats Going On Now?

 Currently, I live on Capitol Hill, Seattle, Washington with Xinrui and our cat Cleo.
 I spend a lot of time learning about programming language design, studying higher level math and calculus, researching self-hosted projects, and making noises on my synths.